top of page

 Walk the streets of Leeds with me.
 After a two-hour tour you’ll have a much richer understanding of the place than you’d get from just an App or a map because I have so many inside stories and a vivid way of telling them.

 I’ve been learning about the city since starting to lecture in urban geography in the mid-90s and I’ve been involved in many events, research projects and debates about how the city evolves.
 I’ve been both participant and observer - inside history as it unfolds.
+But I'm a geographer, not a historian, so my approach is about explaining why we see what we see today, how the city is functioning and how it's facing up to the challenges of the future.

 During my years as a lecturer at the University of Leeds (1994-2013) I gave many tours for students, visiting scholars and community groups.